apache/royale-docs/create-an-application/application-tutorial/data.md

 ```

-And, of course, we have to tell the service to go fetch the configuration file, so add an initialize event handler to the Application tag to have the HTTPService send the request for the JSON file.
+And, of course, we have to tell the service to go fetch the configuration file, so we add an "initialize" event handler to the Application tag to have the HTTPService send the request for the JSON file once the application is ready to receive the response.

 ```
 initialize="configurator.send()"
 ```

-Now if you build and run this, nothing will show up, so now let's go create the view (user interface).
+Now if you build and run this, nothing will show up.
+So now let's go create the view (user interface).

 {:align="center"}
 [Previous Page](create-an-application/application-tutorial/main.html) \| [Next Page](create-an-application/application-tutorial/view.html)